automl/amltk/docs/guides/optimization.md

 # Optimization Guide
+!!! todo "This guide needs to be revisited"

+    Sorry ...

 One of the core tasks of any AutoML system is to optimize some objective, whether it be some [`Pipeline`][amltk.pipeline.Pipeline], a black-box or even a toy function.